thekevinscott/thekevinscott/src/pages/2018/image-classification/index.md

 ## Importing and Setup

+[I've set up a repo with the necessary packages](https://github.com/thekevinscott/dataset-tutorial-for-image-classification) to get you going.
+Clone it and follow the readme instructions to install the packages and run it.

-In `index.js`, start by importing `tensorflowjs`:
+Then, in `index.js`, start by importing `tensorflowjs`:

 ```
 import * as tf from '@tensorflow/tfjs';
 ```

-Tensorflow provides function to load pretrained model asynchronously.
-This function will return a Promise resolving with the pretrained model.
+Tensorflow.js provides a function to load a pretrained model asynchronously.
+We'll use this to load MobileNet:

 ```
 function loadMobilenet() {